 Qualiﬁer events allow racers around the world to collect EWS Global Ranking points, earning them a place on the EWS Reserved Entry List and/or a spot on the Trophy of Nations Nations Teams.

 The winner of each official EWS category at every EWS Qualifier event will automatically secure a spot on th Reserved List.
 Plus the other top ranked racers in every category are eligible to collect ranking points.

 Only EWS members are eligible to earn EWS Global Rankings points or to get a winner's spot on the Reserved List.

-View the full 2020 calendar here .
-Event entry is available directly through the individual organizers. .
+Event entry will be available directly through the individual organizers.

 Full points tables are available to view in the Rule Book.

 Riders must be EWS members in order to be eligible to collect EWS Global Ranking ranking points.